 In close collaboration with the UCLA Laboratory for Neuroimaging (LONI), the NIC has established a data repository for structural and resting state imaging data, which stores brain imaging data acquired at multiple national and international sites.
 LONI has extensive experience in the collection, storage and analysis of large multi-site MRI data sets and is a world leader in structural image analysis and implementation of multi-site projects with over 60 sites worldwide.

-In close collaboration with Laboratory of Vertebrate Functional Brain Mapping at USC, the NIC studies homologous brain circuits in awake, freely moving rodents
+In close collaboration with Laboratory of Vertebrate Functional Brain Mapping at USC, the NIBC studies homologous brain circuits in awake, freely moving rodents